jackrea07/BSafeHelmet/README.md

 ### Known Bugs
 - GPS does not scrape real-time location.
 Uses placeholder coordinates for now.
 - Map has small watermark tab at the bottom and zoom buttons that shouldn't be there.
+- The navbar is not displaying the title as intended (the navigation button should appear to the left side of the title, and the title should be centered)
+- The bluetooth module (pybluez) is producing errors when attempting to import and implement it into the app.
+- There is not yet a way to reliably move between the bluetooth connection and home pages without crashing the program.

 ## Bluetooth communication
 The HC05 bluetooth module can send/recieve information over a serial port on a PC.